 A cover crop is a plant grown with the primary purpose of improving the soil.
 Our favorite cover crop is Hairy Vetch.
 This legume has a symbiotic relationship with rhizobia bacteria that take nitrogen from the atmosphere and make it available to the plants.
 How cool is that??

 Hairy Vetch grows long vines along the ground to create a dense layer that will reach around two feet tall.
 It will continue to grow during the winter and produce beautiful little purple flowers.
 When winter is really severe, it may turn gray for a few weeks, but it is hardy to zone 4 and will come back.

 How To Plant a Hairy Vetch Cover Crop:

 Sow Hairy Vetch seeds several weeks before true winter.
-Prepare the soil like you would for any other seed: amend the soil, rake it smooth, spread the seed and cover with a light layer of soil.
+Prepare the soil as you would for any other seed: amend the soil, rake it smooth, spread the seed, and cover with a light layer of soil.
 Keep the soil moist until the seed has germinated.

 Water occasionally during the winter.

 Three weeks before planting in the spring, cut or mow the vines leaving the roots in the soil.
 Pack down the vines with your feet or hands to use as mulch between rows.